sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The following aspects are outside the scope of this document.

 - Support for L2 multi-tenancy is not in scope.
 VLAN ids received on all the access ports are mapped to the same broadcast domain and hence the same VNI.
-- IPv6 addresses for VTEPs.
 - Static VXLAN tunnels.
 - Multi-homing support described in the EVPN RFCs.
+- Coexistence of IPv4 and IPv6 VTEP source addresses in the same VTEP device